 6

-Your business changes over time - more clients, new services, additional staff, or a move to dedicated premises.
-Review your insurance at each renewal to ensure cover still matches your actual business.
-If you expand from dog walking into boarding or daycare, your insurance needs will change significantly.
+Your business evolves - more clients, additional services, new staff, or a move to dedicated premises.
+Review your insurance every year to confirm it still matches your operations.
+Expanding from walking into boarding or daycare significantly changes your insurance requirements.

 Frequently Asked Questions